pgquiles/hanzitopinyin/README.md

 # hanzitopinyin

-Hanzi to pinyin converter for Simplified Chinese subtitles in SubRip (SRT) format.
+Hanzi to pinyin converter for Simplified Chinese documents.

+Currently supported:
+* Text files (.txt)
+* Microsoft Word 2007 and later documents (DOCX, i. e.
+OOXML format)
+* Subtitles in SubRip (SRT) format

 Makes use of a dictionary with the 25,500 most common hanzis.